How to Cook Shrimp Perfectly Every Time

 Step 2: Add the shrimp

-Now that the shrimp are nearly cooked, it’s time to add the flavorings.
+Now that the shrimp are nearly cooked, it’s time to add the garlic, lemon juice and salt.
 Adding them at the last minute allows their fresh, bold flavors to infuse into the shrimp while preventing any tiny pieces from burning.
-Add the garlic, lemon juice and salt.
 Cook and stir until the shrimp curl inwards and turn pink with a white sheen.
 Stir in the parsley and serve over pasta or rice.